Written by

 Verify integration compatibility

-Check that the software connects easily to your contact center platform and CRM.
-Some tools need custom integrations that slow rollout.
-Ensure the data flows smoothly before you commit.
+Check that the software connects easily to your contact center platform and CRM before you commit.
+Custom integrations slow rollout and delay time to value, so make sure data flows smoothly from day one.

 Prioritize compliance and security